DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentModel/ReleaseProcedure/index.rst

 codes can be created.
 To do this, just execute *dirac-distribution* command with the appropriate flags.
 For instance::

-  > dirac-distribution -r v6r19p7 -l DIRAC
+  > dirac-distribution -r v6r19p7 -l DIRAC --extjspath=<extjs library path> for example: /home/diracCertif/extjs/ext-4.2.1.883/
-  > dirac-distribution -r v6r20p2 -l DIRAC
+  > dirac-distribution -r v6r20p2 -l DIRAC --extjspath=<extjs library path> for example: /home/diracCertif/extjs/ext-4.2.1.883/
-  > dirac-distribution -r v6r21-pre3 -l DIRAC
+  > dirac-distribution -r v6r21-pre3 -l DIRAC --extjspath=<extjs library path> for example: /home/diracCertif/extjs/ext-4.2.1.883/

+Note: if the sencha or extjs library is missing, the web will be not compiled.

 You can also pass the releases.cfg to use via command line using the *-C* switch. *dirac-distribution* will generate a set of tarballs, release and md5 files.
 Please copy those to your installation source